arashm-gh/vault/learning/mathematics/Mathematics.md

 1. A function $f$ $\coloneqq$ rule that assigns a unique element in set $Y$ to each element in set $D$. $f(x) \in Y$, $x \in D$.
 2. Domain $\coloneqq$ set of all possible input values for a function.
 3. Range $\coloneqq$ set of all possible output values as $x$ varies though every value in $D$.
-	   $\rightsquigarrow$ The domain and range of a function can be any sets of objects (e.g. functions, vectors, matrices, numbers, shapes, etc.), but usually in calculus they are real numbers.
+	   $\rightsquigarrow$ The domain and range of a function can be any sets of objects, but usually in calculus they are real numbers.
+	    Objects $\hookrightarrow$ functions, vectors, matrices, numbers, shapes, etc.
 4. When the range of a function is a set of real numbers, the function is said to be real-valued.
-5. Example:
+5. $\hookrightarrow$

 | Function        | Domain (x)                    | Range (y)                     |
 | --------------- | ----------------------------- | ----------------------------- |